analysiscenter/radio/docs/source/intro/models.rst

         )
     )

-Note, that dataset package contains ready to use implementations of popular Neural Networks architectures requiring minimum code for building model specific to your task.
-For instance, below building of custom DenseNet is shown:
+Also it worth to say that dataset package contains :func:`ready to use implementations dataset.intro.models` of popular Neural Networks architectures requiring minimum code for building model specific to your task.
+For instance, custom DenseNet model can be built with following lines:

 .. code-block:: python